-For those not already acquainted with the holiday, Juneteenth, celebrated since the late 1800s, is also known as Freedom Day, Jubilee Day, Liberation Day, and Emancipation Day.
+The holiday, Juneteenth, has been celebrated since the late 1800s and is also known as Freedom Day, Jubilee Day, Liberation Day, and Emancipation Day.
 On June 19, 1865, enslaved African Americans in Texas were given the news of freedom—Juneteenth commemorates the end of slavery in the United States.

 According to a New York Times article by Derrick Bryson Taylor, “On June 19, 1865, about two months after the Confederate Gen. Robert E. Lee surrendered at Appomattox, Va., Union Gen. Gordon Granger arrived in Galveston, Texas, to inform enslaved African-Americans of their freedom and that the Civil War had ended.
 General Granger’s announcement put into effect the Emancipation Proclamation, which had been issued more than two and a half years earlier on Jan.
 1, 1863, by President Abraham Lincoln.”

 Families celebrate this significant moment in history with backyard barbecues or by attending a larger event like the one held in Atlanta, Georgia—which hosts a parade and multi-day music festival.

 Does your family celebrate Juneteenth?
 How will you celebrate this year?
 Are there new traditions you’ve been meaning to incorporate into your festivities?
 You may find some ideas here.

 What can you do to acknowledge and celebrate Juneteenth?

 Beyond attending a celebration in your local area or hosting your own backyard cookout, you can celebrate by learning more about the events leading up to June 19, 1865, and the significance of the date.

 As you research, evaluate resources, and plan your homeschool lessons, we’d like to offer a few points to help you facilitate respectful planning, discussions, and activities while learning about slavery and Juneteenth.